 Not a full day and slightly surreal but a very worthy cause: a vast host of rescued cats and kittens meowing about for your pleasure.
 An important lesson for the kids about looking after animals.
+Note the limited hours.

 The Great Laxey Mine Railway (6 miles)